 Please note: The experience list above may include examples of work completed prior to joining Keystone Law.

-Recognised in the Legal 500 2020 for Commercial Litigation
+Recognised in the Legal 500 2020 for Commercial Litigation and Shipping

 “Dharmendra Nair is exceptional in that he recognises the strengths and weaknesses of the case very quickly and is able to provide a strategy early on that will help achieve the best possible result.”
 Legal 500 2020